oauthstuff/draft-oauth-par/main.md

 2. The AS MUST must reject the request if the `request_uri` authorization request parameter is provided.
 3. The AS MUST validate the request the same way as at the authorization endpoint.
 For example, the authorization server checks whether the redirect URI matches one of the redirect URIs configured for the `client_id`.
 It MAY also check whether the client is authorized for the `scope` for which it is requesting access.
 This validation allows the authorization server to refuse unauthorized or fraudulent requests early.

-The AS MAY allow confidential clients to register per-authorization request redirect URIs.
-This is possible since, in contrast to [@!RFC6749], PAR gives the AS the ability to authenticate and authorize clients before the actual authorization request is performed.
-This mechanism is especially useful for clients interacting with a federation of ASs (or OpenID Connect OPs), for example in Open Banking, and are unable to use dynamic client registration to establish AS-specific redirect URIs (as recommended by [@I-D.ietf-oauth-security-topics], section-3.1).
+The AS MAY allow confidential clients to establish per-authorization request redirect URIs with every pushed authorization request.
+This is possible since, in contrast to [@!RFC6749], this specification gives the AS the ability to authenticate and authorize clients before the actual authorization request is performed.

+This feature gives clients more flexibility in bulding redirect URIs and, if the client IDs and credentials are managed by some authority (CA or other type), the client registration could practically be skipped.
+This makes this mechanism especially useful for clients interacting with a federation of ASs (or OpenID Connect OPs), for example in Open Banking, where the certificate provided as part of a federated PKI.

 ## Successful Response